SathesanThavabalasingam/algorithms-and-data-structures/README.md

 #### What follows are the notes I kept throughout taking the course.

-##### Keep in mind they were only meant to be personal notes and as such are NOT proofread, double-checked, etc. So, expect mistakes.

-##### If you're looking for something more refined, much more well put together, organized, and thorough resources are out there, such as this repo https://github.com/LeftHandRobotics/javascript-algorithms (in fact, the charts in Section 2 are taken from that page).

-##### Having said that, if you'd like to make a correction, make a PR or contact me.

 As these are course notes, the sections are more-or-less organized according to the course lectures.
 You'll note that there are code snippets throughout, as examples of the relevant material.
 Keep in mind that as the course went on, I began to remove white space and comments from these snippets in a futile attempt at brevity; so, if you're looking for something more comprehensive / readable, it's suggested you refer to the actual code in the relevant section folder.

 ### TOC